zeminlu/big-data-systems-eci2017/README.md

   inputs: The Data Sets for each problem.
 Given github doesn't allow to upload such large files, a script to download them is supplied.

-  outputs: The output folder for each problem processed data.

 Steps to reproduce:
-  It is assumed you have all of the used technologies properly installed, and that the ports in the script are set according to your setup.
+  It is assumed you have all of the used technologies properly installed, and that the ports in the script are set according to your setup, including the output directory.
   It is also assumed you have adjusted the paths in the scripts to your file system structure.
   For Pig, correct connection to HBASE is needed, so Pig should be capable of reading the HBASE configuration files (either through classpath or in the default location).